Gnucki/lolve/README.md

 To build your own site instance, you have to do the following steps:

-1- Install git, node.js and an instance of MongoDB.
+1- Install Git, Node.js and an instance of MongoDB.

 2- Go in the directory where you want to install the project.